BetonQuest/BetonQuest/docs/Documentation/Scripting/About-Scripting.md

 This is made possible by a powerful quest scripting language.

 <div class="grid" markdown>
-!!! example "Traditional Quest Plugin Quest Structure"
+!!! example "Quest Structure with a Traditional Quest Plugin"
     === "Rebel Quest"
         ```mermaid
            flowchart TD